 - The Department offers a variety of services to claimants, job seekers and employers in 12 full service offices and 2 itinerant offices located throughout the state.
 Therefore, personal service and benefit costs comprise the largest portion of our overall budget.
-While services are currently being provided virtually, we are confident we will be able to open our offices back up to the public in 2021. - Personnel-related costs comprise approximately 57% of our budget.
-When unemployment claims increase, as has been experienced resulting from the pandemic, NHES receives additional federal funding based on workloads in excess of our base budget workload counts.
+While services are currently being provided virtually, we are working hard to transition back to in-person services and are confident we will be able to open our offices back up to the public in 2021. - O Worth noting is our current 2021 adjusted authorized budget is now near \$66 million (versus \$40 million in your packet) as NHES continues to receive above-base and supplemental federal funding to assist with the continued elevated workload levels and necessary computer system enhancements. - Personnel-related costs comprise approximately 57% of our budget.
+When unemployment claims increase, as has been experienced resulting from the pandemic,

+NHES receives additional federal funding based on workloads in excess of our base budget workload counts.